Here are the top Institutional holders of E2open Parent Holdings Inc. (ETWO) shares

 Sponsored

-The stock witnessed a -8.57% gain in the last 1 month and extending the period to 3 months gives it a 9.17%, and is 0.98% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.14% over the week and 3.18% over the month.
+The stock witnessed a -14.26% gain in the last 1 month and extending the period to 3 months gives it a -3.32%, and is -10.66% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.82% over the week and 3.43% over the month.

 E2open Parent Holdings Inc. (ETWO) Analyst Forecasts